mnenslei/web-sprint-challenge-advanced-state-management/README.md

 1. What problem does the context API help solve?

+Helps solve prop drilling on all levels of the application.

 2. In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+Store holds the data the application uses, reducer manipulates the data when given an action, and action is what tells reducer to manipulate the data.

 3. What does `redux-thunk` allow us to do?
 How does it change our `action-creators`?

+Redux-thunk lets us call action creators that return functions instead of action objects.

 4. What is your favorite state management system you've learned and this sprint?
 Please explain why!

+I like Redux because it allows for more organization and easier navigation of state, especially for larger projects that share lots of data between components.